 Another property group, Celestino, this one with a background in poultry farming, has already started building a Science Park on 280 hectares it owns at the Luddenham end of the aerotropolis zone.
 It values the project at $5 billion, and expects it to deliver 12,000 smart jobs, educate 10,000 students and provide more than 3000 homes.

 Nearby Liverpool — an airport “edge” city, in the new lingo — is set to arrive too.
 It’s already sprouting high-rise apartment blocks, though it’s still a big country town, full of modest bungalows, and the new buildings don’t yet look at ease on the plains.
-I know of a high-value contractor working on the Badgery’s Creek project who travels out to Liverpool each day from his home in Waverley in Sydney’s eastern suburbs each day, a three-hour round trip.
+I know of a high-value contractor working on the Badgery’s Creek project who travels out to Liverpool each day from his home in the eastern suburbs, a three-hour round trip.

 “Realistically, chief executives and general managers of corporations in industries such as these are unlikely to relocate to Badgerys Creek, nor travel there for regular meetings,” Watson writes in his Jobs for the West report.
 “These people currently live in Eastern, Northern and Central Sydney, and the expectation that they will move to South-Western Sydney, or regularly commute there, is far-fetched.
 It is far more likely that corporate Australia will continue to use Kingsford Smith Airport as their centrepiece, and leave WSA as a budget-airline and freight-airline centre.”